Solutions and basic properties of regularized Maxwell theory: Introduction

 Models of Non-Linear Electrodynamics (NLE) have a long history and reasons for considering them evolved throughout the years.
 The original motivation came from the efforts to remove divergences associated with point charges and their infinite self-energy.
 This led to the discovery of the famous Born--Infeld model \cite{Born:1934gh}, which imposes maximal value for the field strength and yields finite self energy of point charges.
 (See also \cite{Hoffmann:1937noa} for a ``more regular alternative" to the Born--Infeld theory which yields a point charge with vanishing electric field in the origin.)
 As discovered much later, apart from having unique geometrical and physical properties \cite{plebanski1970lectures}, Born--Infeld-type Lagrangians also arise at low energy regime of string theory \cite{Fradkin:1985qd} and in D-brane physics \cite{Leigh:1989jq}.
 Even more recently certain models of NLE were used to source the so-called regular black holes \cite{Ayon-Beato:1998hmi}, increasing the interest of strong gravity community in NLEs.

 To evaluate merits of different NLE models one can employ various criteria -- whether the weak field limit gives rise to Maxwell's theory, potential regularization of a point charge field, conformality, electro-magnetic duality, absence of birefringence etc. From this point of view the Born--Infeld Lagrangian and the recently derived ModMax theory \cite{Bandos:2020jsw,Kosyakov:2020wxv} that stand out.
 However, when gravity is taken into account, yet another criterion arises.
 Besides regularizing the black hole geometry {\`a} la \cite{Ayon-Beato:1998hmi}, one may demand that the model be ``consistent with" some important solutions that go {\em beyond spherical} symmetry, such as accelerated black holes, black holes with rotation, or Robinson--Trautman spacetimes.
-The NLE model studied in this paper, which we call the {\em MadMax theory}, is exceptional regarding this latter criterion.
+The NLE model studied in this paper is exceptional regarding this latter criterion.

-The MadMax model was first derived in \cite{Tahamtan:2020lvq}.
+The current model was first derived in \cite{Tahamtan:2020lvq}.
 It admits the Maxwell limit and, as we shall see, provides in some sense the simplest regularization of point charge field and its self-energy.
-However, its main distinguishing feature centers around the fact that it provides important gravitating solutions.
+For this reason we call it a {\em Regularized Maxwell (RegMax) theory}.
+However, the main distinguishing feature of RegMax centers around the fact that it provides important gravitating solutions.
 Namely, apart from Maxwell, it is a unique model of NLE (that depends only on the field invariant $F_{\mu\nu}F^{\mu\nu}$) that provides radiative solutions in the Robinson--Trautman class \cite{Tahamtan:2020lvq} (generalizing previous nonradiative results in \cite{Tahamtan:2015bha}).
 Remarkably, and unlike their Maxwell cousins, such solutions are in addition well-posed \cite{Tahamtan:2020lvq}.
-MadMax theory also provides slowly rotating black holes that can be found in a form naturally generalizing the corresponding Maxwell solution \cite{Kubiznak:2022vft}, and, as we shall see shorty, one can also find a very natural generalization of the C-metric -- describing charged accelerated black holes in the MadMax theory.
+RegMax theory also provides slowly rotating black holes that can be found in a form naturally generalizing the corresponding Maxwell solution \cite{Kubiznak:2022vft}, and, as we shall see shorty, one can also find a very natural generalization of the C-metric -- describing charged accelerated black holes in the RegMax theory.